Fast & Fabulous: Thai Chicken & Pomelo Salad!

 April 13, 2014 / Stephanie Miskew / 0 Comments

 Spring has finally sprung, serving as a seasonal indicator it’s time to switch from comforting winter dishes to lighter, more figure friendly fare.
 As you might imagine, here in South Florida citrus plays a large role in our Springtime cuisine.

-Luckily, we’re able to source many types of citrus locally, so when I came across this recipe for Thai Pomelo Salad (Dtam Som Oo) in the March 2014 issue of Saveur Magazine, it peaked my interest since it incorporated the deliciously exotic pomelo.
+Luckily, we’re able to source many types of citrus locally, so when I came across this recipe for Thai Pomelo Salad (Dtam Som Oo), it peaked my interest since it incorporated the deliciously exotic pomelo.

 Also known as shaddock, pummelo, Chinese grapefruit, or lusho fruit, the pomelo is native to Southeast Asia and is the largest known citrus fruit.
 It is an ancestor of the grapefruit and over the years, was introduced to North America where it is now grown in many states including Texas, California, Arizona and Florida.

 The large fruit tastes like a milder version of a grapefruit, which is slightly sweeter and not quite as acidic.
 If you happen to crave this pomelo salad outside of its season (December-April in Florida) you can easily substitute grapefruit with delicious results.

 I wanted to turn this salad into a dinner recipe so I added chicken to make it a little more substantial.
 I simply pounded a few chicken breasts flat, seasoned them with olive oil, salt and pepper and then grilled them on my grill pan.
 To serve, I topped each cooked chicken breast with a large handful of watercress, pomelo wedges, dressing, mint leaves and peanuts.
 The dressing is CRAZY flavorful and gives this light, healthy dish plenty of personality.